 – Use exit-intent pop-ups.

-To improve user experience, you should make it easy for visitors to close any pop-up at any time.
-This should be possible with just one click of a button, regardless of the device.
+From our point of view, to improve user experience, you should make it easy for visitors to close any pop-up at any time, preferably with just one click of a button regardless of the device.
 In short, make sure consumers know how to go back to the original page after they’ve been presented with a pop-up window.

 Use Structured Data